chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 The first time you run the Chef Workstation app, it creates a `.chef` directory in your user directory.
 The `.chef` directory is where you will store your Chef Workstation configuration and your client keys.

-If you're setting up Chef for the very first time **as an administrator**, then you will need to manage users with the [Chef Infra Server CLI](https://docs.chef.io/server/ctl_chef_server/#user-management).
+If you're setting up Chef **as an administrator**, then you will need to manage users with the [Chef Infra Server CLI](https://docs.chef.io/server/ctl_chef_server/#user-management).
 When you create a new user, Chef Infra Server creates a client for that user with a user-specific RSA client key, which you then need to share securely with that user.

 If you're setting up Chef Workstation **as a user**, then you will need to setup your unique client certificate that corresponds to a client on the Chef Infra Server that your server administrator creates for you.
 The client certificate is an RSA private key in the `.pem` format.